 The upper right is about what I do.
 This is where most marketeers hang out and do their thang.
 It’s about the action, what are the concrete things we do and make.
 Most blog posts in marketing are indeed about techniques, strategy, ad examples and this is what people search for most too, which shows how important getting these things right is.

-Ads, Copy and Visuals.
 Your purpose is communicated through the media that you put out on the web.
 This is where your cause or purpose becomes crystallised into a form you like.
 It’s important here to get the visual look and feel right for visual items, and for written items get the topics, tone and style right.
-Using brand guidelines help here.
+Using brand guidelines help here, and you could also check out our guide on purpose drive content.
 Keeping an eye on what content is working and resonating with your audience should also help guide you.
 A/B test and see what message actually has an impact.
 It can be that your original message needs to be translated in order to reach your audience.